OWASP/www-policy/operational/leader.md

 The OWASP Foundation uses Github to host group pages and content.
 Please use the Contact Us form if you need assistance with access to the OWASP Github repo.

-### Social Media
-All social media channels used by OWASP groups must abide by the OWASP Principles and Code of Ethics.
-Any person who posts or moderates OWASP branded social media must execute and abide by the OWASP Social Media Agreement.

-Social Media accounts associated with OWASP Projects, Chapters, or groups are controlled by the OWASP Foundation.
-While the Leader, or in rare cases members, may create an account and manage its day-to-day operations, credentials including passwords and recovery emails must be transferred when there is a change of leadership.

-Group members shall not be required to sign up for any social media account to get access to meeting notices or other group information.
-Should a group choose to terminate its use of a platform, it should close the account and alert the Foundation using the Contact Us form.
-Abandoned social media accounts are those that have not had a post for over six months, and control of these accounts may be requested by the Foundation for termination.

 ### Domain Names

 Leaders can request the OWASP Foundation register a domain name for their Chapter, Project, or group.
 While discouraged, Leaders may register a domain name for their Chapter, Project, or group.
 Domain names must be transferred when there is a change of leadership for the group.
 In either case, custom domain names shall point to the corresponding page on the Foundation website for the group, and if maintained by a Leader, its use shall be registered with the Foundation.